-You’ve got a long summer ahead of you and, if 2018 is anything to go by, a hot one.
-Few things pair better with a sunny day than having the best BBQ to smoke a grill your slabs of meat.
+It may be the winter right now but, let's all be hopeful, we reckon there is a long summer ahead of us and few things pair better with a sunny day than having the best BBQ to smoke a grill your slabs of meat.

-If you don’t already have a BBQ, though, you’ll need to act fast – thankfully, we’ve done a bit of the leg-work for you so you can get a better idea of which one to spend your hard-earned money on.
+If you don’t already have a BBQ, then we’ve done a bit of the leg-work for you so you can get a better idea of which one to spend your hard-earned money on.

 Upvote the BBQ you think people should buy.

 - Once you've done with the grilling, head over to our best food processors guide